tekumara/notes/python-distribution-packages.md

 # Python distribution packages

 [_import package_](https://packaging.python.org/glossary/#term-import-package): a collection of modules under one directory with a `__init.__.py` file (empty or otherwise)
-[_distribution package_](https://packaging.python.org/glossary/#term-distribution-package): an archive containing import packages and metadata for release and distribution
+[_distribution package_](https://packaging.python.org/glossary/#term-distribution-package): an archive containing import packages and metadata for release and distribution.

 ## Distributions